 Along with some gorgeous personalised gifts for Liv, the lovely people at Born Gifted also sent me the ingredients to make mince pies from (somewhat) scratch.
-Not only did I have to make something I cannot actually eat (Keto all the way!), but I also had to deal with shortcrust pastry and I am no star baker!
+Not only did I have to make something I cannot actually eat, but I also had to deal with shortcrust pastry and I am no star baker!
 Eek!

 It is tradition to leave a mince pie (and carrot) for Father Christmas on Christmas Eve as a thank you for delivering presents.
 We tend to use a general side plate for this offering, however this year we are upping the Christmas style stakes with this super cute, ceramic Felt Stitch Friends Personalised Mince Pie Plate (£14.99).
 With space to leave a mince pie, carrot and a refreshing drink for Father Christmas and Rudolph, the plate is a wonderful keepsake to keep the annual tradition running.